conor-b-abraham/conor-b-abraham.github.io/_projects/1_FibMap.md

     </div>
 </div>
 <div class="caption">
-    **Figure 2:** Schematic showing $\theta_{D-H-A}$ and $D_{D-A}$ of a hydrogen bond.
-For a given set of a potential hydrogen bond donor and hydrogen and a potential hydrogen bond acceptor, $\theta_{D-H-A}$ and $D_{D-A}$ must be below their cutoff.
+    Figure 2: Schematic showing $$\theta_{D-H-A}$$ and $$D_{D-A}$$ of a hydrogen bond.
+For a given set of a potential hydrogen bond donor and hydrogen and a potential hydrogen bond acceptor, $$\theta_{D-H-A}$$ and $$D_{D-A}$$ must be below their cutoff.
 </div>

-Hydrogen bonds are identified from sets of potential hydrogen bonds donors, acceptors, and hydrogens using a donor-acceptor distance cutoff ($D_{D-A}$, Default: 3.5Å) and a donor-hydrogen-acceptor angle cutoff ($\theta_{D-H-A}$, Default: 150°) as shown in **Figure 2**.
+Hydrogen bonds are identified from sets of potential hydrogen bonds donors, acceptors, and hydrogens using a donor-acceptor distance cutoff ($$D_{D-A}$$, Default: 3.5Å) and a donor-hydrogen-acceptor angle cutoff ($$\theta_{D-H-A}$$, Default: 150°) as shown in Figure 2.
 These cutoffs can be changed from the commandline or with an input file if desired (See [Usage: calc: Parameters](#parameters)).

 ### Salt Bridges
 FibMap calculates salt bridges by identifying charged residues and calculating the minimum distance between the charged regions on their sidechains.
-If the minimum distance between a cation and an anion is below the distance cutoff (Default: 4Å) it is counted as a salt bridge (**Figure 3**).
+If the minimum distance between a cation and an anion is below the distance cutoff (Default: 4Å) it is counted as a salt bridge (Figure 3).
 The distance cutoff for a salt bridge can be changed from the commandline or with an input file if desired (See [Usage: calc: Parameters](#parameters)).

 Determination of charged residues capable of forming salt bridges can be done manually or automatically.
 The salt bridge group determination method and its associated parameters can be set from the commandline or with an input file (See [Usage: calc: Parameters](#parameters)).
 If done manually, the user can select the residue names and atom names they want to include in the calculation.
-The default names for manual determination are based on the CHARMM36 force field atom and residue names and are set to include aspartic acid and glutamic acid as anions and lysine, arginine, and basic histidine as cations (**Table 1**).
+The default names for manual determination are based on the CHARMM36 force field atom and residue names and are set to include aspartic acid and glutamic acid as anions and lysine, arginine, and basic histidine as cations (Table 1).

 | Type | Residue | Residue Name(s) | Atom Names |
 |---|---|---|---|